 All proposals selected for funding under this topic are strongly encouraged to collaborate, for example by participating in networking and joint activities, exchange of knowledge, developing and adopting best practices, as appropriate.
-Therefore, proposals are expected to include a budget for the attendance to regular joint meetings and may consider covering the costs of any other potential joint activities without the prerequisite to detail concrete joint activities at this stage.
+Therefore, proposals are expected to include a budget covering the costs of any other potential joint activities without the prerequisite to detail concrete joint activities at this stage.
 The details of these joint activities will be defined during the grant agreement preparation phase.

-Applicants envisaging to include clinical studies should provide details of their clinical studies in the dedicated annex using the template provided in the submission system.
-See definition of clinical studies in the introduction to this work programme part.
+Applicants envisaging to include clinical studies182 should provide details of their clinical studies in the dedicated annex using the template provided in the submission system.